 NEXUS is a joint US-Canada trusted traveller program administered by CBSA and US CBP.
 Approved members use dedicated lanes at land borders and expedited processing at airports.
 Benefits include:

-• NEXUS kiosk processing at designated Canadian airports (eliminates secondary screening in most cases)
+- ✓ NEXUS kiosk and eGate processing at designated Canadian airports (reduces or removes routine secondary screening in most cases)

-• The NEXUS card serves as a valid travel document for US-Canada land and sea crossings
+- ✓ The NEXUS card serves as an accepted travel document for US-Canada land and sea crossings

-• Expedited CBSA processing — typically a few seconds at the kiosk
+- ✓ Expedited CBSA processing, often just seconds at the kiosk

 Land Border vs. Air Entry: Key Differences